Maryland Real Estate Company Drops $10 Million Bonus On 198 Employees, Ranging From $100 To $270K

 “I heard screaming, crying, laughing, hugging, and then within 10 to 15 minutes, everyone came forward to the front podium where Ed St. John and I were standing and started forming lines to shake our hands, to kiss us, to hug us, to thank us,” Maykrantz said.

 So why $10 million, and why now?
-It seems that the company wanted to reward its employees for reaching a milestone, a goal set by the company 14 years ago.
+It seems that the company wanted to reward its employees for reaching a milestone, a goal set by the business 14 years ago.
 Back in 2005, the company set forward the ambitious goal of doubling the size of its holdings, from 10 million square feet to 20 million square feet.
-At the time, company executives thought it would take 40 years, not 14.
+At the time, company executives thought that it would take 40 years, not a mere 14.

 Delivered To Your INBOX